 Advantages and Drawbacks of Various Materials

-Modern-day portfolios are made of:
+Modern-day portfolios can be made of:

 - synthetic plastic polymers (vinyl, polyethylene).